jdiemke/delaunay-triangulator/README.md

 ```bash
 gradle library:javadoc
 ```
+This causes Gradle to build the javadoc API documentation artifacts in `library/build/docs/javadoc`.
 ### Dependencies
 The Delaunay triangulation library itself does not have any dependencies; however, the example subproject uses JOGL 2.3.1 for rendering a triangulated point set using OpenGL.
 See [http://jogamp.org/](http://jogamp.org/) for further details on JOGL.
 ### License